 What is locum tenens for psychiatrists?

-Locum tenens means filling in temporarily when a facility needs psychiatric coverage.
-Providers can work in short stints or longer, multi-month assignments, and roles can span inpatient, outpatient, community mental health, emergency psychiatry, corrections, or telepsychiatry settings.
+Locum tenens refers to temporary openings in facilities that need coverage.
+Providers can work in short stints or longer, multi-month assignments.
+Roles can span inpatient, outpatient, community mental health, emergency psychiatry, corrections, or telepsychiatry settings.

 For early-career providers, locums can create a smoother transition after residency.
-As Dr. Brenton Yuen shares,
+Dr. Brenton Yuen chose locums to have more career options.

 Whether you’re looking for extra income, schedule control, or long-term flexibility, locum tenens offers the flexibility to shape your career around the lifestyle you want.